voilknetwork/voilk/CONTRIBUTING.md

 Please do a keyword search to see if there is already an existing issue before opening a new one.

-## Bearshares.com vs. Bears Blockchain
+## Voilknetwork.com vs. Voilk Blockchain

-This issue tracker is only intended to track issues for the Bears blockchain.
-If the issue is with the Bearshares.com website, please open an issue in the [Bearshares.com Repository](https://github.com/bearshares/bearshares.com/).
+This issue tracker is only intended to track issues for the Voilk blockchain.
+If the issue is with the Voilknetwork.com website, please open an issue in the [Voilknetwork.com Repository](https://github.com/voilknetwork/voilknetwork.com/).

 ## Pull Requests